- INSIDE ATHLETICS

 Additionally, Stromdahl's experience includes time at Southwest Minnesota State (1999-2002), coaching with legendary coach Paul Blanchard, and Marshall University (2003), as well as coaching for the Coastal Plain League (2004) and Northwoods League (2006).

 Stromdahl spent two seasons playing for the Division II Mustangs before pursuing a career in professional baseball for two seasons.
 He received a master's degree in sports administration from Central Michigan in 2006 and a bachelor's degree in business administration from Southwest Minnesota State in 2002.
+In addition, Stromdahl played two seasons at Bethany Lutheran College for legendary coach Art Westphal.

 The Stromdahl family resides in Atlanta.